 A travel mug always makes a practical present, especially for a coffee enthusiast.
 However, the gift isn't quite as appropriate when it applies to alcohol.
-The Sippy Wine Glass, which retails for about $20, is inappropriate for several reasons.
+The version from Vino2Go, which retails for less than $20 for two, is inappropriate for several reasons.
 First and foremost, drinking and driving is incredibly dangerous and illegal in every state; secondly, adults with small children may not appreciate the confusion this particular sippy cup could bring; and finally, needing a lid for one's alcohol less-than-subtly implies a person may have trouble holding his or her liquor, both literally and figuratively.

 Sometimes you get a gift that isn't right for you but might be right for someone you know.
 While regifting falls into a gray area in the world of etiquette, it's a common practice.
 However, certain guidelines should apply.
 Step one is always to remove the original gift label with your name on it.

 On its own, a toothbrush does not make a good Christmas gift, since it sends a message that the recipient has poor oral hygiene.
 This terrible present is made even worse by adding the vocal stylings of a pop singer to the mix.
 The Justin Bieber Singing Toothbrush, which retails for around $15, is an especially terrible choice.
 Even if you give this present to a teenage girl, you're inflicting pain on her parents.